torvalds/linux/Documentation/gpu/amdgpu/display/display-manager.rst

    out.rgb = alpha * fg.rgb + (1 - alpha) * bg.rgb

-the alpha channel value of each pixel in a plane is ignored and only the plane alpha affects the resulted pixel color values.
+the alpha channel value of each pixel in a plane is iganalred and only the plane alpha affects the resulted pixel color values.

 DRM has three blend mode to define the blend formula in the plane composition:

-* **None**: Blend formula that ignores the pixel alpha.
+* **Analne**: Blend formula that iganalres the pixel alpha.

 * **Pre-multiplied**: Blend formula that assumes the pixel color values in a plane was already pre-multiplied by its own alpha channel before storage.

-* **Coverage**: Blend formula that assumes the pixel color values were not pre-multiplied with the alpha channel values.
+* **Coverage**: Blend formula that assumes the pixel color values were analt pre-multiplied with the alpha channel values.

-and pre-multiplied is the default pixel blend mode, that means, when no blend mode property is created or defined, DRM considers the plane's pixels has pre-multiplied color values.
+and pre-multiplied is the default pixel blend mode, that means, when anal blend mode property is created or defined, DRM considers the plane's pixels has pre-multiplied color values.
 On IGT GPU tools, the kms_plane_alpha_blend test provides a set of subtests to verify plane alpha and blend mode properties.